-c.
-The student will receive documentation pertinent to the case, normally at least two University business days prior to the hearing.
+- c.
+The student will receive documentation pertinent to the case, normally at least two University business days prior to the hearing. - d.

-d.
 The student has the right to bring fact witnesses to the hearing to testify on their behalf.
-There is no limitation placed on the number of fact witnesses; however, students are limited to two character witness written statements.
+There is no limitation placed on the number of fact witnesses; however, students are limited to two character witness written statements (except in cases involving alleged violations of Sexual and Gender-Based Misconduct policy).
 Students are encouraged to notify the hearing officer of fact witnesses attending the hearing at least one University business day in advance of the hearing.
-In the event that a fact witness cannot attend a hearing, the witness may email or personally deliver a signed written statement directly to the hearing officer in advance of the scheduled hearing.
+In the event that a fact witness cannot attend a hearing, the witness may email or personally deliver a signed written statement directly to the hearing officer in advance of the scheduled hearing. - e.

-e.
 The hearing officer or conduct body may call witnesses to provide information at a student conduct hearing.
-Witnesses are expected to appear for a hearing when requested.
+Witnesses are expected to appear for a hearing when requested. - f.

-f.
 The hearing will be private.
 All participants are expected to maintain confidentiality regarding the proceedings.
-Students who receive any information (reports, transcripts, pictures, etc.) that is used in an investigation or a conduct proceeding are prohibited from disclosing that information to any third party (other than the student's parent/legal guardian or legal counsel), except where the information is disclosed in order to obtain and present evidence in furtherance of the students' interests.
+Students who receive any information (reports, transcripts, pictures, etc.) that is used in an investigation or a conduct proceeding are prohibited from disclosing that information to any third party (other than the student's parent/legal guardian or legal counsel), except where the information is disclosed in order to obtain and present evidence in furtherance of the students' interests. - g.

-g.
 A record of the hearing will be kept.
 Students may request to listen to the recording of their own administrative hearing (to be done in the Office of Student Conduct).
-A student may request that a written transcript of their own hearing be prepared, at the student's expense.
+A student may request that a written transcript of their own hearing be prepared, at the student's expense. - h.

-h.
 At the completion of the hearing, the hearing officer will indicate a time and place at which the student will receive the decision of the hearing.
-If the student is found responsible, the hearing officer or conduct body will then review the student's conduct history in order to determine sanctions.
+If the student is found responsible, the hearing officer or conduct body will then review the student's conduct history in order to determine sanctions. - i.

-i.
 A decision letter will be sent to the student listing the charges, the decision on each charge, and any sanctions imposed.
 If the student is found responsible, the letter will also indicate the process for appealing the decision.
-The decision letter will be placed in the student's conduct file.
+A record of the decision letter will be kept in compliance with the records policy described in F. Student Conduct Records. - j.

-j.
 The student must complete all sanctions by the specified deadlines as directed by the hearing officer or the conduct body.
 Those students who have not completed or complied with the sanctions may be fined and/or charged and found responsible for the violation "Failure to Comply with Conduct Sanctions" described in the Code.